AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

       https://app.powerbi.com/
       ```

-3. On the **Enter your email, we'll check if you need to create a new account** tab, you will see the login screen, in that enter the following email/username, and click on **Submit**.
+3. On the **Enter your email, we'll check if you need to create a new account** page, enter the provided email address in the input field and click **Submit** to proceed.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>